Cuesta College Collateral Branding

 These were the initial attempts to give the College collateral a brand look-and-feel.

-Harold J. Miossi Art Gallery at Cuesta College had a completely independent look-and-feel, but I try to incorporate the general “Cuesta-look” so it sends a message that it is a part of the College.
-This piece was given the third place award by Community College Public Relations Organization (CCPRO).
+The Harold J. Miossi Art Gallery at Cuesta College had a completely independent look and feel.
+Still, I tried to incorporate the general “Cuesta-look” so it sends a message that it is a part of the College.
+This piece received the third-place award from the Community College Public Relations Organization (CCPRO).

-A few of the Performing Arts Center event posters.
+A few examples of the Performing Arts Center event posters.

-The Community Programs at Cuesta College is run financially independent from the College, that the challenge was to give them an unique look-and-feel which isn’t too far from the overall Cuesta branding.
+The Community Programs at Cuesta College is run financially independent from the College, and the challenge was to give them a unique look-and-feel which isn’t too far from the overall Cuesta branding.
 I use the secondary brand typeface to make the connection with the general “Cuesta-look.”
-These are distributed to about 31,000 households, mostly in the San Luis Obispo county.
+These are distributed to about 31,000 households, mainly in San Luis Obispo County.